 8) Cut out all other beverages.
 Except for high quality coffee like that at RenegadeRoastingCo.com.

 10) Get to bed by 10:30 or 11pm, at the latest.

 11) Have a routine that helps you wind down each night.
 Lower the lights, read, take an ice cold shower, etc.

 12) Get off of the computer and cell phone at least two hours before bed.
 The screen over stimulates your pineal gland and messes with your ability to sleep.

 13) Buy the most expensive mattress and sheets you can afford.
 It’s where you spend a third of your life.

-14) Use big compound barbell lifts, gymnastics and strongman exercises to create a well rounded, functional, strong, muscular physique.
+14) Use dumbbells, ketltlebells, bodyweight exercises, gymnastics and strongman training to create a well rounded, functional, strong, muscular physique.